English

 Photographer of the Day: Giuseppe Maria Galasso

 Photographer of the Day!
-It was a nice start of the week!
-It was a boring Monday morning, I was barely awake, still thinking of how to get ready for the week, when my RSS feeder showed me this: together with a beautiful review of my image written by Ms. Susan Kanfer: Giuseppe Maria Galasso…
+It was a nice start to the week!
+It was a boring Monday morning, I was barely awake, still thinking of how to get ready for the week, when my RSS feeder showed me this: together with a beautiful review of my image written by Ms Susan Kanfer: Giuseppe Maria Galasso

 Read more